marcuscraske/parrot-manager/roadmap.md

 - Document database format
 - Stand-alone should be own JAR, with settings saved relative
 - Prevent sync when unsaved changes.
-- Changelog on remote sync improved UI
-  - Show friendly e.g. plus/minus icons for nodes added and removed
-  - Currently too technical, needs to be very user friendly and simple

 ## Later
 - Change entry types